brandendupont-mcw/second-cms/src/documentation-pages/case_resolution.md

 <br>

-**[Add any reflections on trends, current value, and/or planned activities,** *for e.g. “In general, we would like to decrease the number of hearings to avoid prolonged case processing.
-As a next step our office plans to xxxx]*
+\[In general, we would like to decrease the number of hearings to avoid prolonged case processing]

 <br>

+\-->

 ### Notes